 Debt Collections, Collection Agencies and Fair Debt Collection Practices

-You may not owe the debt or may not owe the amount sought.
-By law you can dispute debt you are being asked to pay and ask for proof.
-Do this in writing.
-If you aren't satisfied with the proof you received, then you can write to the debt collector telling them you refuse to pay the debt or to stop collection calls.
+The debt collector has 30 days to respond.
+If you aren't satisfied with the proof you received, then you can write to the debt collector telling them you refuse to pay the debt.
 Contact us for a Free Case Review.

-Your Rights Against Debt Collectors
+What Are My Rights Against Debt Collectors?

 Debt collectors must send you a written “validation notice” telling you how much money you owe within five days after they first contact you.
 This notice also must include the name of the creditor to whom you owe the money and how to proceed if you don't think you owe the money.

 You have a right to be free from harassment such as: